What is DHT, and Why Can It Cause Baldness?

 Hairfix Has Answers

 If you’re thinking about getting help in your fight against DHT and hair loss, look no further than Hairfix Restoration Clinic, just across the border in Tijuana.
 Here you’ll work with our expert medical staff who specialize in hair, eyebrow transplant in Mexico, and beard transplants, as well as other treatments tailored to your specific needs-and at a cost substantially lower than you’d find in the United States.
 Contact us today for a free consultation with the best hair restoration in Tijuana and let’s get started on getting you a fuller head of hair!
-Ask us about hair restoration cost in Mexico.
+Ask us about mesotherapy for hair cost and affordable hair restoration.

 Hairfix Medical Team